luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting/Extend-Tempering-Period.md

 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.wms.web.display.retrieval.QCSettingSCH &nbsp;</span>
 ![Picture1.png](/.attachments/Picture1-d36a622b-7f90-4076-8fb0-a10e85d67eb4.png)

-This screen is mainly used when it is decided to update QC Status of stock after QC operation.
+ This screen is mainly used when it is decided to extend the tempering period of stock after QC operation.

 ##<span style="color:skyblue; font-weight:bold">Validations</span>
 This section explains the validations for the whole process QC Status Update